customgpt/CustomGPT/README.md

 Receive the AI model's response in the chat area.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contributing
+Contributions:
 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, even as a beta tester, please follow these steps:

-Fork the repository.

-Create a new branch:

-shell
-Copy code
-git checkout -b feature/your-feature-name
-Make your modifications and commit your changes.

-Push the branch to your forked repository.

-Open a pull request in this repository with a detailed description of your changes.

-Acknowledgements
+-Join the discord link in this page and DM me directly -Send me a simple paragraph describing how the app can be better anf what role you would like to play in this project.

+Acknowledgements:
-This project utilizes the power of ChatGPT, developed by OpenAI.
-Visit their website at https://www.openai.com/ to learn more.
+This project was made to utilize the power of different ChatGPT based API's, developed by various amazing members in the github community.

-Contact
+Contact:
 For any questions or suggestions, please feel free to reach join this discord: https://discord.gg/6aCdjUARgJ

-vbnet
-Copy code

-Replace the placeholders (`your-username`, `your-feature-name`, `your-email@example.com`) with appropriate information.
-Additionally, ensure that you have a `LICENSE` file in your repository root directory if you want to specify a license.
+Once In App:

+Input the necessary information to establish a connection through the placeholders (`API ENDPOINT', `API KEY`) with appropriate information.
+Additionally, if you want to set a optional system behavior for the bot then feel free to insert one in the "Instruction Prompt" bubble.
+Make sure to follow OpenAI's policies and guidelines when using any API based off them.
+Everything else in the app will be self explanatory.

-Once you've made the necessary modifications, you can commit and push the README file to your GitHub repository.
-Your users will then be able to access the README and download your APK from the repository.
+Once you've made the necessary modifications, you can click the "SAVE" button, the app will attempt to establish a connection to the endpoint

 Remember to customize the template according to the specific details of your app and API end